El Privilegio de Mandar: René Bejarano

+Home media

 In 2005, 10 early episodes from September–November 2004 were released on a double-sided DVD format.
 This DVD edition is still available in some music stores in Mexico.

 These episodes include all the desafuero judge to Bejarano and the videoscandals.

 Synopsis

 Episode 6: "Derecho de soñar" (Right to dream); is about Bejarano's desafuero judge.

 Two police officers ("polecias", as a parody of the ignorance of some police officers in Mexico) are waiting for Bejarano to come out of his house.
 The frame changes to the room of Bejarano, where he is packing his clothes.

 Later, in the desafuero judge, he starts avoiding the judge's questions: